Benedetta PompiliDesignCeramicsMaterial researchEditorials

 Single fired and raw glazed earthenware, various sizes, 2023.

-In occasion of the exhibition “Pioneers in Ceramics” ATMuseum Prinsenhof in Delft (NL), the 3d printes Maas river clay is enriched by a baby blue underglaze made with 1% Cobalt Oxide in honour to the “Delft Blue”.
+In occasion of the exhibition “Pioneers in Ceramics” at Museum Prinsenhof in Delft (NL), the 3d printed Maas river clay is enriched by a baby blue underglaze made with 1% Cobalt Oxide in honour to the “Delft Blue”.

-Relief of black mould spore ‘stachybotrys chartarum’, stoneware and asbestos glaze, 30x60 cm, 2022.
+Relief of black mould spore ‘stachybotrys chartarum’, stoneware and treated asbestos glaze, 30x60x4 cm, 2024.

 The series of ceramic reliefs depict a micrograph of the black mould spore ‘stachybotrys chartarum’.
 This specific species is found to grow on asbestos, a highly toxic material used within domestic and industrial construction.